kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

   changed arbitrarily - it becomes part of the API, and has the same backwards- and forwards-compatibility concerns of any other part of the API.

-* Conditions should have a consistent polarity. **A "positive" polarity where "True" indicates normal operation and "False" indicates a failure is recommended.** (Note that this is an explicit reversal from earlier recommendations of "abnormal-true" polarity.
+* Within a resource, Conditions should have a consistent polarity. **A "positive" polarity where "True" indicates normal operation and "False" indicates a failure is recommended if there is not an established polarity.**
+  (Note that this is an explicit reversal from earlier recommendations of "abnormal-true" polarity.
 Experience indicates that humans are better at interpreting the "positive" polarity.)

    * Condition names should clearly indicate what "True" and "False" mean.
 This may require adjusting condition type names, for example changing the type name from "QuotaExhausted" to "ResourcesAvailable".

-   * The `Unknown` status is the default, and typically indicates that reconciliation has not yet finished (or that the resource state may not yet be observable).
+   * The absence of a condition status should be interpreted the same as `Unknown`, and typically indicates that reconciliation has not yet finished (or that the resource state may not yet be observable).

-* It's helpful to have a common top-level condition which summarizes more detailed conditions.
+* When designing Conditions for a resource, it's helpful to have a common top-level condition which summarizes more detailed conditions.
 Simple consumers may simply query the top-level condition.
-The `Ready` and `Succeeded` condition types may be used for long-running and bounded-execution objects, respectively.
+Although they are not a consistent standard, the `Ready` and `Succeeded` condition types may be used by API designers for long-running and bounded-execution objects, respectively.

 The `FooCondition` type for some resource type `Foo` may include a subset of the following fields, but must contain at least `type` and `status` fields: